 Businesses usually require a combination of policies to cover all of their bases.
 Here’s a detailed breakdown of common policies:

-- Commercial property insurance – Commercial property insurance covers the physical assets of your business such as your building, office equipment, and inventory.
+- Commercial property insurance: Commercial property insurance covers the physical assets of your business, such as your building, office equipment, and inventory.

-- Professional liability – This type of insurance covers professionals from errors and omissions that cause damage to another party.
+- Professional liability: This type of insurance covers professionals from errors and omissions that cause damage to another party.

-- Commercial auto – Commercial auto insurance covers vehicles used in service to your business.
+- Commercial auto: Commercial auto insurance covers vehicles used in service to your business.
 It is needed for both your company vehicles and for any time a privately owned vehicle is used for business purposes.

-- Commercial umbrella insurance – Commercial umbrella insurance adds an extra layer of protection by covering losses that exceed the limits of your current insurance coverage.
+- Commercial umbrella insurance: Commercial umbrella insurance adds an extra layer of protection by covering losses that exceed the limits of your current insurance coverage.

-- Employment practices liability – This type of insurance protects your business if you are sued for a violation of labor practices such as discrimination or wrongful termination.
+- Employment practices liability: This type of insurance protects your business if you are sued for a violation of labor practices, such as discrimination or wrongful termination.

-- Workers’ compensation insurance – Workers’ comp helps you provide pay and medical benefits to workers who have been injured on the job.
+- Workers’ compensation insurance: Workers’ comp helps you provide pay and medical benefits to workers who have been injured on the job.

-- Cyber liability – Cyber liability covers your company from damages resulting from data breaches and cybersecurity problems.
+- Cyber liability: Cyber liability covers your company from damages resulting from data breaches and cybersecurity problems.

-- Business interruption insurance – This type of business insurance provides theft coverage, including lost income as a result of a covered event, such as a fire or storm damage
+- Business interruption insurance: This type of business insurance provides theft coverage, including lost income as a result of a covered event, such as a fire or storm damage

 Shortcomings of Commercial Insurance

-After a Successful Theft, Thieves are Likely to Strike Again
+Thieves Are Likely to Strike Again

-In truth, if you have experienced a theft, your business is a bigger risk to the insurance company because thieves that have successfully robbed a place once are likely to strike the same place again.
+In truth, if you have experienced theft, your business is a bigger risk to the insurance company because thieves who have successfully robbed a place once are likely to strike the same place again.
 If thieves already know how to get in, access valuable items, and get out without getting caught, it simply makes sense that they’d keep hitting the same target (your business) that presents a high probability of success.

 Compounding Premium Increases